Bux42/TMDojo/README.md

 ![alt text](https://cdn.discordapp.com/attachments/424967293538402334/834084842084892772/unknown.png)

-The goal is to be able to browse & visualize racing data, and maybe some machine learning
+The goal is to be able to browse & analyse racing data, and maybe some machine learning